scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:39
 threshold we had set was 0.8 or 80
 4:42
-so that's it for this lecture so in this
+so that’s it for this lecture so in this
 4:44
 lecture you learned how you can set
 4:46